TL;DR

 Tutorials on Claude Code, AI agents, and dev tools - delivered free every week.

 The Developers Digest repo runs on a Gumroad inspired system.
 Cream pages, white surfaces, black type, black borders, pink accents, pill buttons, offset layer cards.
-The DESIGN.md at the root states all of this in roughly two hundred lines.
+The live design-system page shows the shipped tokens and components, while the DESIGN.md at the root states all of this in roughly two hundred lines.
 The frontmatter declares the tokens as YAML so they can be parsed.
 The body explains the intent and the rules.

 Three lines from the do-not list illustrate why the file works.
 Do not use gradients.
 Do not use box shadows.
 Do not use pink text on cream backgrounds for important copy.
 Each one is a specific failure mode the agent would hit otherwise.
 Each one is short enough that there is no ambiguity.